syncfusion-content/maui-docs/MAUI/CircularProgressBar/custom-content.md

 documentation: ug
 ---

-# Custom Content in .NET MAUI SfCircularProgressBar
+# Custom Content in .NET MAUI Circular Progress Bar

 In the circular progress bar, add any view to the center using the `Content` property.